thelastpickle/cassandra-reaper/docker/README.md

 Running Cassandra-backed Reaper using Docker Compose
 ----------------------------------------------------

-These commands will build the jar file into the ./packages directory:

-    docker build --tag reaper-build-packages --file docker/build-packages/Dockerfile . docker run -ti -v `pwd`/packages:/usr/src/app/packages reaper-build-packages

-This command will build the service images using a previously built jar file:
+After having built the images as described in the `Running In-Memory Reaper Using Docker Compose` section, ensure there are no running containers by using:

-    docker-compose build
+    docker-compose down

-First, ensure there exists a running Cassandra container.
+Then, ensure there exists a running Cassandra container.
 This can be confirmed once `Starting listening for CQL clients` appears in the log output:

     docker-compose up cassandra